Particl-Community/academy/in-depth/indepth_part_coin.rst

         **Cold staking pools**

     You can join a cold staking pool to team up with other stakers and combine your staking powers.
 This leads to more frequent rewards in exchange for a small fee paid to the pool operator.
-Cold staking pools are ideal if you have a smaller balance or if you don't want to manage a staking node yourself.
+Cold staking pools are ideal if you have a smaller balance or don't want to manage a staking node yourself.

 .. container:: toggle